Causes of hand, foot and mouth disease in children

 - Continue breastfeeding, while providing a suitable, nutritious diet.
 Feed your baby cold, soft, liquid, easy-to-digest foods and divide meals into smaller portions.

-- Give your child more water than usual to balance electrolytes and compensate for water loss when the child has a fever or vomits.
+- Give your child more water than usual to balance electrolytes, making up for the amount of water lost when the child has a fever or vomits.

-- Children's personal items such as bowls, chopsticks, spoons, milk bottles, cups/glasses... should be used separately and boiled.
+- Children's personal items such as bowls, chopsticks, spoons, milk bottles, cups/mugs... should be used separately and boiled.

 - Wash hands with soap every time you take care of your child.